Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 Deploy
 ======

 Command that takes the built :ref:`Wasm<glossary-web-assembly>` file for a smart contract module and deploys it on chain.
+This command is run from :ref:`concordium-client<glossary-concordium-client>`.

 .. _glossary-encryption-key: